Michele Cooke: Early life

-Michele Cooke was born partially deaf and thus initially struggled in school, with her reading and speaking skills behind.
+Cooke was born partially deaf and thus initially struggled in school, with her reading and speaking skills behind.
 After a kindergarten teacher noticed this issue and recommended testing, Cooke was eventually required to wear hearing aids and have speech therapy.
-Cooke attended public school until middle school, when her mother switched her to Stuart Country Day School, an all-girls Catholic school in Princeton, New Jersey, for a more intimate school experience.
-Since graduate school, Michele Cooke has used FM (frequency modulated) systems, oral interpreters, CART (Communication Access Realtime Translation), as well as ASL interpreters once her signing skills improved.
+Cooke attended public school until middle school, when her mother switched her to Stuart Country Day School, an all-girls Catholic school in Princeton, New Jersey, for a more intimate school experience; she graduated in 1985.
+Since graduate school, Cooke has used FM (frequency modulated) systems, oral interpreters, CART (Communication Access Realtime Translation), as well as ASL interpreters once her signing skills improved.

 Education

-Michele Cooke, completed her Bachelor of Science in Engineering (BSE) in Geological Engineering in 1989 at Princeton University.
+Cooke completed her Bachelor of Science in Engineering (BSE) in Geological Engineering in 1989 at Princeton University.
 She then went onto Stanford University to earn her Master of Science in Engineering (MSE) and obtain her degree in Civil Engineering in 1991.Through her studies at Stanford University, Cooke finished her Ph.D. in Earth and Environmental Sciences, which was dedicated to structural geology and geomechanics in 1996.
 She investigated fault mechanics alongside crustal deformation patterns as part of her doctoral research, and this work became essential for creating her contributions to earthquake science and geomechanical modeling.